 Even once this process of deletions is completed, pro-regime forces at checkpoints may remove items, such as dialysis equipment, or contaminate them, such as by mixing rice with bird feces or glass.
 One official, Dr. Al-Hajjaj al-Sharaa, the director of the Department of Preparedness, also heads the Al-Sham Foundation, an Assad-approved nongovernmental organization and a major implementing partner for WHO and UNICEF.
 He is conveniently positioned to redistribute deleted items for his own political and financial gain.
-Another of WHO’s implementing partners, the Al-Bustan Foundation, is owned by Rami Makhluf, Assad’s cousin and a well-known war criminal.
-Makhluf was placed on the U.S. Treasury Department’s sanctions list in May 2017 for money laundering.
+Another of WHO’s implementing partners, Al-Bustan Foundation, is owned by Rami Makhluf, Assad’s cousin and a well-known war criminal.
+Al-Bustan was placed on the U.S. Treasury Department’s sanctions list in May 2017 for its connections to Makhluf.

 After the first miserable winter of 2013-2014, when the infant mortality rate skyrocketed to an estimated 300 per thousand live births, compared with 18 down the road in Damascus, the siege forced the construction of several secret tunnels connecting Eastern Ghouta to the Damascus suburbs of Barzeh and Qaboun, then under the control of opposition forces.
 The tunnels permitted not just food and commerce but also limited quantities of medical and surgical supplies, fuel for hospital generators and ambulances, and the sending of biopsies from cancer patients for diagnosis by cooperative labs in Damascus.